YYGS-Beijing: Asia in the 21st Century

 ATC Programming Elements

-The YYGS program emphasizes an open, exploratory, and collaborative approach to learning.
-The curriculum helps develop analytical thinking, intellectual flexibility, written and oral communication, and teamwork skills.
+The YYGS program emphasizes an open, exploratory, and collaborative approach of communication.
+The content of program helps develop analytical thinking, intellectual flexibility, written and oral communication, and teamwork skills.

-- Lectures: YYGS features lectures by renowned Yale faculty and leading practitioners in their fields.
-Lectures are intended to expose students to a wide array of new ideas, perspectives, and exciting new research.
+· Speeches: YYGS features speeches by renowned Yale faculty and leading practitioners in their fields.
+Speeches are intended to expose participants to a wide array of new ideas, perspectives, and exciting new research, providing insights to skillsets utilized by successful college students.

-- Breakout Sessions: Following lectures, instructional staff - comprised of undergraduate and graduate students - lead small breakout sessions (typically 10-15 students) to further explore topics related to the content of the lectures.
-Instructional staff facilitate the conversations but students are expected to take the lead and voice their opinions, formulate thoughtful questions and responses, debate various perspectives, and consider possible follow-up experiments.
+· Breakout Sessions: Following speeches, instructional staff - comprised of undergraduate and graduate students - lead small breakout sessions (typically 10-15 participants) to further explore topics related to the content of the speeches.
+Instructional staff facilitate the conversations but participants are expected to take the lead and voice their opinions, formulate thoughtful questions and responses, debate various perspectives, and consider possible follow-up experiments.

-- Seminars: Seminars are interdisciplinary standalone classes (typically 10-15 students) that are designed and taught by instructional staff to help students develop critical thinking skills by exploring a variety of relevant topics.
-Students give their preferences on a wide range of seminars available each day and will be assigned to seminars accordingly.
+· Seminars: Seminars are interdisciplinary standalone sessions (typically 10-15 participants) that are designed and led by instructional staff to help participants develop critical thinking skills by exploring a variety of relevant topics.
+Participants give their preferences on a wide range of seminars available each day and will be assigned to seminars accordingly.
 To promote thoughtful discussion, seminars will have assigned readings that are made available to YYGS participants prior to their arrival to the program.

-- Capstone Project: Over the course of the two-week program, students work in Capstone project groups (4-5 students) to identify a specific problem, conduct rigorous background research, and propose impactful solutions to their peers and instructors.
+· Capstone Project: Over the course of the two-week program, participants work in Capstone project groups (4-5 participants) to identify a specific problem, conduct rigorous background research, and propose impactful solutions to their peers and session leaders.
 The Capstone project encourages teambuilding and communication in a group of diverse peers, develops critical and innovative thinking skills, and culminates in a group presentation at the end of the session.

-- Cultural Excursions: YYGS-Beijing will lead excursions to some of Beijing’s most significant cultural sites throughout the two-week program, including the Great Wall of China, the Forbidden City, and Tiananmen Square.
-These excursions provide a cultural and historical context that works in tandem with the academic curriculum to deepen students’ understanding of the country and region.
+· Cultural Excursions: YYGS-Beijing will lead excursions to some of Beijing’s most significant cultural sites throughout the two-week program, including the Great Wall of China, the Forbidden City, and Tiananmen Square.
+These excursions provide a cultural and historical context that works in tandem with the academic curriculum to deepen participants’ understanding of the country and region.
+Yale Beijing Center will engage a qualified travel agent to arrange the cultural excursions for all participants.

-- YYGS Family Time: YYGS Family Time is a unique opportunity for students to meet and connect with a small group of 7-8 students throughout the two weeks.
-YYGS Families are mentored by instructional staff members and engage in icebreakers, daily reflection, and otherwise serve as safe and supportive environments for students to share more about themselves and learn more about each other.
+· YYGS Family Time: YYGS Family Time is a unique opportunity for participants to meet and connect with a small group of 7-8 participants throughout the two weeks.
+YYGS Families are mentored by instructional staff members and engage in icebreakers, daily reflection, and otherwise serve as safe and supportive environments for participants to share more about themselves and learn more about each other.